 Adults whose high school preparation is incomplete may be admitted on the basis of their scores on the General Education Development Test (GED) provided that:

-- a. they have been out of school two or more years, - that their GED Composite Score is 250 or higher, and - c. that each GED section score is 45 or higher.
+- a. that their GED Composite Score is 250 or higher, and - b. that each GED section score is 45 or higher.

 The following materials must be submitted by students who are entering by examination or by special approval: